Storage 24

-Storage 24 is a 2012 British science fiction-horror film written and directed by Johannes Roberts and co-written by Davie Fairbanks, Marc Small, and Noel Clarke from an original idea by Clarke.
-Starring Noel Clarke, Antonia Campbell-Hughes and Colin O'Donoghue, the film follows a group of people become trapped inside a storage facility with a highly unwelcome guest.
+Storage 24 is a 2012 British science fiction horror film directed by Johannes Roberts, and co-written by Roberts, Davie Fairbanks, Marc Small, and Noel Clarke from an original idea by Clarke, who also starred in the leading role.
+The film co-stars Antonia Campbell-Hughes and Colin O'Donoghue, the film follows a group of people become trapped inside a storage facility with a highly unwelcome guest.

-Storage 24 was theatrically released in the United Kingdom on 29 June 2012, by Magnet and Magnolia Releasing.
-The film had grossed $646,175 and received mixed reviews from critics, who praised it as entertaining, but criticized its plot and uneven execution.
+Storage 24 was theatrically released in the United Kingdom on 29 June 2012 by Universal Pictures.
+The film had grossed $646,175 and received mixed reviews from critics, who praised it as entertaining, but criticised its plot and uneven execution.

 Plot

 A military aircraft crashes in central London, releasing its highly classified contents.
 Following the crash, a malfunction at the Storage 24 facility causes the security shutters to lock, trapping several people inside: Charlie, his best friend Mark, Charlie's ex-girlfriend Shelley, her best friend Nikki, Nikki's boyfriend Chris, the building receptionist, Jake and a maintenance engineer, Bob.
 Charlie arrives at the facility with Mark shortly after the incident.
 However, since the facility's power is intermittently failing and everyone else is forced back together when they realise they cannot leave the building.

 Meanwhile, Bob (the electrician) and Jake (the receptionist) are attempting to unlock the shutters by checking the electrical distribution boards in the basement.
 Bob is attacked and mysteriously killed.
 Jake flees and hides in an open storage room.
 Chris chances on him and witnesses him being killed by an alien creature.
 Looking around, Charlie, Mark, Shelley and Nikki come across Chris huddled in the room, in shock, with blood dripping onto his face from above.
 From this, they locate Jake's shredded remains above the ceiling panels.
 As Nikki runs from the room, a middle-aged man grabs her, threatening her with an electric toothbrush.
 They stun him and tie him up, believing he is the murderer.
 When he regains consciousness, they learn he is merely an eccentric resident of a nearby storage unit, hiding from his wife.
 When Chris recovers they learn that a deadly creature of some kind is on the loose, and they are not safe.

 Together, they hide themselves in one of the storage rooms as the creature lurks outside.
 However, Chris runs; the creature catches him and rips out his heart.
 The group then decides to stay in the unit rented by the man, David, because it is lockable from the inside.
 David helps them to piece together what must have happened, by showing them the news channels on a collection of televisions he has acquired.
 Their only hope is to escape from the facility, and to do that they will need the engineer's equipment in the basement.
 Before they venture there, they decide to use the ventilation ducts in order to search other units for weapons.